 What is the Bible?

 The Bible is a collection of books put together in one volume.
-It is also known as the Word of God and as Scripture.
+It is also known as the word of God and as Scripture.
 The Bible is divided into two main sections.
 These are called the Old Testament and the New Testament.
-The Old Testament covers the books from the time of Creation up until the time just before the Messiah, Jesus Christ, was born.
-The New Testament covers the time from the birth of Jesus Christ, to the present time.
-God speaks to us through the Word of God and the Bible is as relevant today as it was at the beginning.
+The Old Testament covers the books from the time of creation up until the time just before the Messiah, Jesus Christ, was born.
+The New Testament covers the time from just before the birth of Jesus Christ to the present time.
+God speaks to us through the word of God and therefore the Bible is as relevant for us today, as it was at the beginning.

 How do I read a Bible reference?